 Cyberbullying will not be tolerated.
 Harassing, dissing, flaming, denigrating, impersonating, outing, tricking, excluding, and cyberstalking are all examples of cyberbullying.
 Don’t send emails or post comments with the intent of scaring, hurting, or intimidating someone else.

-Engaging in these behaviors, or any online activities intended to harm (physically or emotionally) another person, will result in severe disciplinary action and loss of privileges.
+Engaging in these behaviours, or any online activities intended to harm (physically or emotionally) another person, will result in severe disciplinary action and loss of privileges.
 In some cases, cyberbullying can be a crime.
 Remember that your activities are monitored and retained.

 Examples of Acceptable Use